-Both otolith shape and otolith chemistry data are usually multivariate with hypothesis testing traditionally conducted using distance-based methods (eg. PERMANOVA; 4,23,24) or model-based methods which assume a gaussian error distribution (eg. MANOVA or LDA; 25).
-Ecologists typically also use these distance-based methods to form ordination plots to visualise the multivariate groupings in a low-dimensional plot (e.g. nMDS plots or Canonical Discriminant Analysis; 26,27).
+Both otolith shape and otolith chemistry data are usually multivariate with hypothesis testing traditionally conducted using distance-based methods (eg. permutational multivariate analysis of variance (PERMANOVA); 4,23,24) or model-based methods which assume a gaussian error distribution (eg. multivariate analysis of variance or Linear discriminant analysis; 25).
+Ecologists typically also use these distance-based methods to form ordination plots to visualise the multivariate groupings in a low-dimensional plot (e.g. non-metric multidimensional scaling (nMDS) plots or Canonical Discriminant Analysis; 26,27).
 The issue however with taking these approaches is that they assume homogeneity, with no mean-variance relationship being taken into account in both the hypothesis testing and visualisation techniques.
-This is concerning for the otolith shape and chemistry data which have strong mean variance relationships, where the variance increases with the mean concentration and shape parameter value.
+This is concerning for the otolith shape and chemistry data which have strong mean-variance relationships, where the variance increases with the mean concentration and shape parameter value.
 The otolith data has a natural boundary at zero which creates a mean-variance relationship as observations found away from this boundary become more variable.
 Particularly concerning is that both the otolith chemistry and shape data have very small values particularly close to this boundary, with majority of observations being less than 1 making this mean-variance relationship quite strong.
 A recent study by 28 found that abundances with means less than 1 cannot reasonably be expected to have their variances stabilised, even with a well-chosen transformation due to the strength of this mean-variance trend.
 Instead, this trend should be explicitly modelled in the testing and visualisation procedure.

 Otolith shape data is positive and continuous and as such can be appropriately modelled using the Gamma distribution (traditionally with a log link) which assumes that the variance increases proportionally to the mean squared.
 If yij is Gamma distributed then Eyij=kθ= μij, Varyij=kθ2=1kμij2, where k and θ are shape and scale parameters respectively.
 Otolith chemistry data however is often more nuanced, with a proportion of null observations where the measured concentration of a chemical is below the limit of detection and therefore unable to be quantified in the otoliths, as well as a distribution of positive continuous observations for the otoliths which do have the chemical present.
-The positive continuous observations will have a mean variance relationship similar to the shape data, however a Gamma model will not suffice here as it assumes positive continuous data and therefore will not model the null counts.
+The positive continuous observations will have a mean-variance relationship similar to the shape data, however a Gamma model will not suffice here as it assumes positive continuous data and therefore will not model the null counts.
 Ecologists have also used logy+1 transforms for similar data to avoid the logging of null counts, however this has the same issue outlined in 28 where the transformation isn’t handling the mean-variance relationship properly and it also isn’t modelling the null counts in a meaningful way, just lumping them all in as log(1).
-So, a model is required that takes into account both the large number of null observations as well as the mean variance relationship exhibited in the present observations.
+So, a model is required that takes into account both the large number of null observations as well as the mean-variance relationship exhibited in the present observations.